Key information

 If you're not sure you meet the entry requirements, or need some help to get uni-ready, then we offer this course with a foundation year to bring you up to speed.

-- You'll study on the ÍÃ×ÓÏÈÉú campus with access to all facilities, support and societies
+- You'll study with our partners ICP on the ÍÃ×ÓÏÈÉú campus with access to all facilities, support and societies

 - When you finish your foundation year successfully, you get a guaranteed place on BA (Hons) International Development with Sociology